ctallum/Reinforcement-Learning-Inverted-Pendulum/README.md

 ```

 ## Results
 Here are a few results of running this algorithm.
-I ran the reinforcement learning algorithm with episode counts of
+I ran the reinforcement learning algorithm with episode counts of 10, 20, 50, 100, 200, and 500 with a learning rate of 0.001 and 0.0001.

 ### Learning rate: 0.001
 |![Cart Pendulum Simulation Results](/media/10-games-lr-0.001.gif)10 episodes|![Cart Pendulum Simulation Results](/media/20-games-lr-0.001.gif)20 episodes|![Cart Pendulum Simulation Results](/media/50-games-lr-0.001.gif)50 episodes|